EU Licensed4.8/5

 Weekly Ozempic routine:

-• Choose a consistent day each week
+• Pick the same day each week

 • Inject at any time of day, with or without food